MrSmith33/nihlang/doc/vm_memory.md

 1. Why do we need to know where pointers are in each memory allocation?
    We want each allocation to be a separate object during linking.
    This gives us:
-   a) Ability to strip unused data
+   - Ability to strip unused data
-   b) Reorder and compact data, so it takes minimal space
+   - Reorder and compact data, so it takes minimal space
-   c) If the allocation will end up in the executable later, its address will be diffrent.
+   - If the allocation will end up in the executable later, its address will be diffrent.
 Which means that for every pointer to another allocation linker needs to have a relocation entry, so each pointer value can be adjusted to pointer to correct address
    All this is relevant to transferring allocations from heap to static memory in CTFE, although it is possible to not move any allocations at all.

 2. Why don't we just use the raw pointer in the VM memory?